• Skip to primary navigation

 Postmortem ID & 2d/3d Facial Approximation

-Two of the most widely used methods for approximating the facial appearance of an unidentified deceased person as they appeared in life are facial approximation and postmortem imaging.
-When combined with DNA phenotyping, these techniques become even more powerful tools for aiding identification and generating investigative leads.
+Two of the most effective methods for approximating the facial appearance of an unidentified decedent are facial approximation from the skull and postmortem imaging.
+When used strategically, these techniques serve as powerful investigative filters—helping narrow candidate pools, guide comparisons, and generate new leads in otherwise stalled cases.

 Beyond forensic investigations, museums and historical institutions also use facial approximation and photo restoration techniques to recreate the faces of historical figures and ancient populations for educational exhibits and public engagement.